jdittrich/userNeedResearchBook/text/allURBook.md

 2. Texts (=homework) the students send to the professors or their assistants.

-3. Project work of student group in the specific file formats (if a group worked on images it might be photoshop® files etc.)
+3. Project work of student group in the specific file formats (if a group worked on images it might be Photoshop® files etc.)

 4. Exercise material of students like old exam questions for practice.

-In addition, students and teaching staff exchanges messages via mail; among students mail and facebook® Messages were rather popular, too.
+In addition, students and teaching staff exchanges messages via mail; among students, email and Facebook® Messages were rather popular, too.

 Why did students and teaching staff alike use files and messages instead of specialized learning solutions?